etrandafir93/model-based-testing-practice/README.md

 // same for the other actions
 ```
-Finally, we can write our test and leverage Jqwik to test various sequences of with provided actions.
+Finally, we can write our test and leverage Jqwik to test various sequences using the actions provided.
 However, in order to create the _TestedVsModel_ tuple, we'll need to make sure the two versions of the service are up and running, and acquire their URLs:

 ```java
 @Property